My Blog

 An Oxford Physicist Is Shaking Up Our Understanding of Reality

-Vlatko Vedral talk to the Next Big Idea Club and shares five insights from his new book Portals to a New Reality, outlining why quantum information sits at the heart of physical law, how gravity and life may both be quantum, and why our own perception could be holding us back from understanding the true nature of reality.
+Vlatko Vedral talks to the Next Big Idea Club and shares five insights from his new book Portals to a New Reality, outlining why quantum information sits at the heart of physical law, how gravity and life may both be quantum, and why our own perception could be holding us back from understanding the true nature of reality.

 Read More